Cortina d'Ampezzo: Sports

+The Cortina Sliding Centre during the 2026 Winter Olympics.

 Cortina d'Ampezzo also offers skiing facilities for amateurs, centrally located among the 12 resorts of the Dolomiti Superski area.
 Cortina d'Ampezzo itself has 115 km of pistes with 34 lifts and guaranteed snow coverage of over 95% from December to April.
 There are six ski schools (two for cross-country) and some 300 instructors.

 The Faloria-Cristallo-Mietres ski area has views over the Ampezzo Valley and is suitable for all abilities, including children.
 The Tofane area offers more challenging opportunities from an elevation of 2500 m with the Canalone and Schuss ski runs.

 The longest run, the Armentarola piste in the Lagazuoi-5 Torri area, starts next to the Lagazuoi refuge at 2752 m and is reached by cable car.
 With the Forcella Staunies (currently not in operation) and the Forcella Rossa, the ski area has one of the steepest slopes in the Dolomites.
 There are numerous ski freeride and tour options in the mountains around Cortina d'Ampezzo.

 Facilities also exist for cross-country skiing, including a long stretch of the old railway line.
 In and around Cortina d'Ampezzo, there are opportunities to participate in many other winter sports such as curling, ski mountaineering, snowboarding, sledding, and extreme skiing.
 In the summer months, sports include trekking, trail running, biking, rock climbing, tennis, golf, swimming, and ice skiing.
 Cortina d'Ampezzo is known for the many via ferratas in the surrounding mountains such as the VF Ivano Dibona that was used in the movie Cliffhanger.
 The annual Lavaredo Ultra Trail series of international trail running races is based at Cortina d'Ampezzo.

 Gastronomy

-Cortina d'Ampezzo provides an exceptional culinary experience that blends local traditions with Austrian influences.
-The region's cuisine, featuring savory entrees such as "chenedi" and "Casunziei" and hearty meat dishes like mushroom roast and "gröstl," is a testament to its rich cultural heritage.
-Guests can indulge in delectable desserts, including apple strudel and ricotta tart.
+Cortina d'Ampezzo provides an culinary experience that blends local traditions with Austrian influences.
+The region's cuisine, featuring savory entrees such as "chenedi" and "Casunziei" and hearty meat dishes like mushroom roast and "gröstl," is a testament to its cultural heritage.